Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Virologic Assays to Diagnose Group M Non-Subtype B and Group O HIV-1 Infections

-Although HIV-1 Group M subtype B is the predominant viral subtype found in the United States, multiple subtypes and recombinant forms are found in the United States with a widespread geographic distribution.59 In an evaluation of infants with perinatal HIV infection diagnosed in New York state in 2001 and 2002, 16.7% of infants were infected with a non-subtype B strain of HIV, compared with 4.4% of infants born in 1998 and 1999.60 Among a group of 40 children attending a pediatric HIV clinic in Rhode Island during 1991 through 2012, 14 (35%) were infected with non-B HIV-1 subtypes.
-All 14 children with non-B subtypes were either born outside the United States or their parents were of foreign origin.61

-In an analysis of 1,277 unique sequences collected in Rhode Island from 2004 to 2011, 8.3% were non-B subtypes (including recombinant forms).
-Twenty-two percent of non-B subtypes formed transmission clusters, including individuals with perinatally-acquired infection.62 In an analysis of 3,895 HIV-1 sequences collected between July 2011 and June 2012 in the United States, 5.3% were determined to be non-B subtypes (including recombinant forms).
+Although HIV-1 Group M subtype B is the predominant viral subtype found in the United States, multiple subtypes and recombinant forms are found in the United States.60 Recent data from the CDC National HIV Surveillance System showed that the number of foreign-born children with HIV has exceeded the number of U.S.-born children with HIV since 2011, with 65.5% of foreign-born children with HIV being born in sub-Saharan Africa and 14.3% in Eastern Europe.61 In an evaluation of infants who received a perinatal HIV infection diagnosis in New York State in 2001 and 2002, 16.7% of infants had acquired a non-subtype B strain of HIV, compared with 4.4% of infants born in 1998 and 1999.62 Among a group of 40 children who visited a pediatric HIV clinic in Rhode Island between 1991 and 2012, 14 (35%) acquired HIV with non-B HIV-1 subtypes.
+All 14 children were either born outside the United States or their parents were of foreign origin.63 In an analysis of 1,277 unique sequences collected in Rhode Island from 2004 to 2011, 8.3% were non-B subtypes (including recombinant forms).
+Twenty-two percent of participants with non-B subtypes formed transmission clusters, including individuals with perinatally acquired infection.64 In an analysis of 3,895 HIV-1 sequences that were collected between July 2011 and June 2012 in the United States, 5.3% were determined to be non-B subtypes (including recombinant forms).

 Evolving immigration patterns may be contributing to local and regional increases in HIV-1 subtype diversity.
 Non-subtype B viruses predominate in other parts of the world, such as subtype C in regions of Africa and India and subtype CRF01 in much of Southeast Asia.
-Group O HIV strains are seen in West-Central Africa.64 Non-subtype B and Group O strains may also be seen in countries with links to these geographical regions.65-69 Geographical distribution of HIV groups is available at https://www.hiv.lanl.gov/components/sequence/HIV/geo/geo.comp.
+Group O HIV strains are seen in West-Central Africa.65 Non-subtype B and Group O strains may be seen in countries with links to these geographical regions.66-70 The geographical distribution of HIV groups is available at the HIV Sequence Database.